 Highlights for this update include:

-• City Council made appointments to the following boards in 2023:
+• City Council made appointments to the following boards so far in 2025:

 • Board of Health